 If you think your child may have SEND, first speak with your child's class teacher.
 If you still have concerns, please:

-- Contact the SENCO, Mrs. Helen Cadman on 01543 421850 - Leave a message with the school office for the SENCo, Mrs Cadman - Email the SENCo, Mrs Cadman: office@chadsmead.staffs.sch.uk
+- Contact the SENCO, Mrs. Helen Cadman on 01543 421850 via the school office. - Leave a message with the school office for the SENCo, Mrs Cadman - Email the SENCo, Mrs Cadman: office@chadsmead.staffs.sch.uk

-The Inclusion governor is Mrs Iona Chisholm, contactable through the school office.

-Note: Mrs Cadman has been a SENCO in post prior to 2008 and is not required to hold the NASENCo award
+The Inclusion governor is Mrs Iona Chisholm, contactable through the school office and the SEND Governor is Mrs Sarah Snashall, also contactable through the school office Note: Mrs Cadman has been a SENCO in post prior to 2008 and is not required to hold the NASENCO award